Terra-Drone/SalahudinProject/README.md

 Smart Tutor, Learning Made Easy

 ## Introduction
-This Web Application was develop for WebTech project as a cloud-based tutorial platform focusing on the knowledge of Information and Communication Technology.
+This Web Application was develop as a cloud-based tutorial platform focusing on the knowledge of Information and Communication Technology.
 This platform for online learning allow the user can access to several learning materials mainly videos provided by the tutors.
 The project targeted to become the one stop center for user to learn.
 It has two type of package currently which are package for Adult (Intermediate to Advance) and package for Kids (Beginner to Intermediate).

 ## Vulnerabilities in the System
 During the early process of the system, there are several vulnerabilities to the security of the system.
 The vulnerabilities are: